RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 The application package simple defines the list of plugins that should be included in the build
 ### Commands
-Execute the command to build only the application without rebuilding the plugins
+Execute the command to build only the application without rebuilding the plugins<br>
 `yarn lerna run build --stream --scope=@cloudbeaver/product-name`

 ## Development